AbhilashGeoWork/Landslide_DL_KL/README.md

 ### Data Availability
 Due to size constraints, the full dataset is not included in this repository.
-A small sample dataset is provided under `data/sample/`.
+A small sample dataset is provided under `Data`.